syncfusion-content/wpf-docs/wpf/RightToLeft.md

 documentation: ug
 ---

-# Right To Left
+# Right-to-Left

-Right To Left support displays the content from right-to-left direction.
+Right-to-Left support displays the content from right-to-left direction.

 ## Supported controls

-The following controls are featured in Right To Left support.
+The following controls are featured in Right-to-Left support.

 <table>
 <tr>